 Take a glance at the chart below which details how you can save $1500 in just 3 months.
 It can be done if you are focused.

 If you find that saving money is difficult right now, you can generate extra cash by having a garage sale and selling your unwanted items around the house.
 You’d be surprised at how much you can make from items lying around your house.

 With platforms such as eBay or Facebook Marketplace, you can easily find someone who is looking for the items you’re selling.

 Also, you can find that by flipping items you can generate more revenue.

 Flipping items is simply finding items at garage sales or thrift stores that are underpriced and can be sold for a higher price elsewhere.

-Similar to the unnecessary spending, once you’ve generated the extra cash flow you can either apply that to your savings or begin paying off your debt.
 While this only works as long as you have items to sell, it is an effective way to begin saving for your future.